carpentries-incubator/lesson-parallel-python/_meta/prerequisites.md

-> ## Prerequisites
-> The participant should be:
+The participant should be:
-> - familiar with basic Python: control flow, functions, numpy
+- familiar with basic Python: control flow, functions, numpy
-> - comfortable working in Jupyter
+- comfortable working in Jupyter

->
-> Recommended:
+Recommended:
-> - understand how NumPy and/or Pandas work
+- understand how NumPy and/or Pandas work
-{: .prereq}